JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_1.md

 - 19\.
 When Joshua is 5 yrs. old, he .... his Mum with the baby (5)
 - 23\.
 Before Joshua was born, he was the creator of our universe.
 He was...(7)
 - 24\.
 The people: that were not Jewish were called the ....
 (8)
 - 25\.
-After Joshue was born, Hary wrapped him up and put him in a ...
+After Joshua was born, Hary wrapped him up and put him in a ...
 - 30\.
 There Joshua lived, they could see the snow on Mount....
 (6)
 - 31\.
 The journey on a donkey is pretty ...
 (4)
 - 37\.
 The Bible that Joshua family possessed was written in ....
 (5)
 - 39\.
 Three .... men came to see baby Joshua (4)
 - 40\.
-The place where Joshua was borm was a grain storage under the ....(3)
+The place where Joshua was born was a grain storage under the ....(3)
 - 41\.
 Name of Joshua"s brother was....
 (4)
 - 43\.
 In July and August the weather was .... in Nazareth (3)
 - 44\.
 The Jewish Saturday was called the ....(7)
 - 45\.
-Joshua liked to go .... with his uncie on the sea of Galilee (7)
+Joshua liked to go .... with his uncle on the sea of Galilee (7)
 - 48\.
 Joseph and Mary were ....
 (6)
 - 50\.
 Joshua .... many questions (5)
 - 53\.
 Another word for sick (3)